This blog was originally published on May 21, 2020.

 The application portal for CECRA opens on May 25, 2020 at 8:00 a.m.
 EST and eligible commercial property owners have until the August 31, 2020 deadline to apply.
 Eligible commercial property owners will receive unsecured, interest-free, forgivable loans for the sole purposes of reducing monthly rent by 75% at minimum owed by impacted small business tenants and to assist in the payment of operating expenses incurred by the owner.
 All loans granted pursuant to CECRA will be forgiven on December 31, 2020 so long as property owners comply with the program’s requirements.

 Like many government programs announced during the COVID-19 pandemic, CECRA has been designed with small businesses in mind.
 In order to qualify for CECRA, commercial property owners must own commercial or mixed-use property occupied by at least one impacted small business tenant or subtenant.
 Impacted small business tenants are business, non-profit, or charitable organization tenants paying up to $50,000 per location, per month in gross rent who have experienced at least a 70% reduction in revenue in comparison to either (a) April, May, June of 2019 or (b) an average of January and February 2020, both methods using forecasted revenues for June if an application is submitted prior to June 30, 2020.
-Additionally, in order to be considered an impacted small business tenant, the tenant must have been in operation prior to March 1, 2020 and must not generate more than $20 million in gross annual revenue when calculated on a consolidated basis.
+Additionally, in order to be considered an impacted small business tenant, the tenant must have been in operation prior to March 1, 2020 and must not generate more than $20 million in gross annual revenue when calculated on a consolidated basis, based on 2019 financial revenue.

 Once a commercial property owner has established their tenant is an impacted small business tenant, the owner must enter, or already have entered, into a binding rent reduction agreement with its impacted small business tenant to reduce the tenant’s monthly gross rent by at least 75% for April – June 2020.
 The rent reduction agreement must include prohibitions on delivering default notices and effecting an eviction during the reduction period where the basis for such default or eviction arose because the tenant was prevented from performing the obligation(s) in default due to the pandemic.